pnewsam/pnewsam/README.md

 ### Fun Facts

-Before getting into tech, I worked on-and-off as a field biologist for about 6 years.
-(You can check out some of the photos I took on my travels [here](https://photos.paultnewsam.com/).)
-While I reman enthusiastic about conservationist causes, I've come to believe the best way to advance that cause, like many other humanist or progressivist causes, is to advance technological progress.
-I also have the long-term aspiration of writing fiction -- some of my favorite authors are Tolstoy, Hemingway, and Orwell.
+> Before getting into tech, I worked on-and-off as a field biologist for about 6 years.
+You can check out some of the photos I took on my travels [here](https://photos.paultnewsam.com/).
+While I remain enthusiastic about conservationist causes, I've come to believe the best way to advance that cause, like many other humanist or progressivist causes, is to advance technological progress.
+I also have the long-term aspiration of writing fiction.
+Some of my favorite authors are Tolstoy, Hemingway, and Ibsen.